 2018 is the year to nail it.

 From Voice Search to Hyper Personalisation, we are gradually making our way through 2018 trends that you can’t ignore if you are thinking of launching a brand or product.
-We’ve even added an audio version for you to listen to below if you don’t feel like reading.
+We’ve even added an audio version for you to listen to above if you don’t feel like reading.

 ‘Harriet, we care about you’, ‘Last chance’, ‘Like what you see?’
 ‘Want to keep hearing from us?’, ‘PLEASE STAY!’
 Christ – my email inbox looks like I’m being harassed by a spurned ex.